dotnetthailand/dotnetthailand.github.io/content/storage/sql-server/docker-compose-for-sql-server.md

 ---
-title: Docker compose for nopCommerce
+title: Docker compose for SQL Server
 showMetadata: true
 editable: true
 ---

-To use nopCommerce Docker compose, we need to create required files and add contents to them.
+To use SQL Server Docker compose, we need to create required files and add contents to them.
 - Dockerfile, a custom docker image
 - entrypoint.sh
 - initialize.sh and init-db.sql for initializing a database